JianxXiong/jianxxiong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a graduate student in School of Computer Science at Fudan University, supervised by [Prof. Dejing Dou](https://faculty.fudan.edu.cn/DejingDou/zh_CN/index.htm).
-I obtained my B.Eng degree from College of Computer Science and Software Engineering at Hohai University in Jun.
-2024.
+Before that, I obtained my B.Eng degree from College of Computer Science and Software Engineering at Hohai University in Jun.
+2024 and I was admitted to Fudan University without entrance examination.

 # 🔥 News
 - *now*: Wish you a good day.